rubyworks/dotopts/README.md

 ## Third Party Support

-Ruby tool developers can support dotopts out-of-the-box simple by running `require 'dotopt'` in their program before parsing the commandline.
-DotOpts simply inject arguments into `ARGV` so it can work with any commandline option parser.
+Ruby tool developers can support dotopts out-of-the-box simple by running `require 'dotopts'` in their program before parsing the commandline.
+DotOpts simply injects arguments into `ARGV` so it can work with any commandline option parser.